thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 * They provide better documentation on code.
 * Testing reduces fear.
 * It overall takes _less_ to write correct code when testing.
 Specifically, testing reduce the cost of change in your code.

-## Types of tests

-There are multiple goals we have in testing our code.
-As a result, there are multiple types of tests that we create to accomplish these goals.
-We will work on two main types of tests.

-### Unit tests

-The most common type of tests amongst software developers are *unit tests*.
-Unit tests are tests that isolate specific pieces of code.
-These are particularly helpful during development because when a unit test fails, we can isolate the area of code that where the bug is.

-Because we test functions and functions can be composed of other functions that we would test, it is our responsibility to isolate the code by creating *stubs* of other functions, that is, creating functions that return an expected output.

-Unit tests is a type of *white box testing* that is writing tests with knowledge of the internal workings of code we are testing.

-### Integration tests

-Broader in scope, *integration tests* make no attempt to understand the inner workings of a function (also called *black box testing*).
-Here, integration tests are meant to test the overall functionality of a function, module, or API.
-They can overlap with unit tests, but oftentimes, integration tests work on larger pieces of code.

-The advantages of these tests is easy: if the tests pass, your software works as expected.
-The main disadvantage is that a failure in a test does not clearly identify where in the code the bug is.

-### Other types of tests

-While the three above types are the ones we are focusing on, there are many aspects of software that we test, they include:

-* Performance testing - testing the limits of software for speed and scalability purposes.
-* Compatibility testing - testing software on various types of "clients" (think mobile phones, browsers, OS's).

-And many more.

 ### Exercise